MaterializeInc/materialize/doc/user/content/ingest-data/postgres/amazon-aurora.md

 {{< public-preview />}}

-[AWS PrivateLink](https://aws.amazon.com/privatelink/) lets you connect Materialize to your RDS instance without exposing traffic to the public internet.
-To use AWS PrivateLink, you create a network load balancer in the same VPC as your RDS instance and a VPC endpoint service that Materialize connects to.
-The VPC endpoint service then routes requests from Materialize to RDS via the network load balancer.
+[AWS PrivateLink](https://aws.amazon.com/privatelink/) lets you connect Materialize to your Aurora instance without exposing traffic to the public internet.
+To use AWS PrivateLink, you create a network load balancer in the same VPC as your Aurora instance and a VPC endpoint service that Materialize connects to.
+The VPC endpoint service then routes requests from Materialize to Aurora via the network load balancer.

 {{< note >}}
 Materialize provides a Terraform module that automates the creation and